Chemotherapy for osteosarcoma

 Etoposide can also cause nerve damage.
 It can also increase the risk of later developing a cancer of white blood cells, known as acute myeloid leukemia.
 Fortunately, this is not common.

 High-dose methotrexate can damage the white matter of the brain (called leukoencephalopathy) and the liver or kidneys.
 Before starting high-dose methotrexate, medicines are given to help protect the kidneys.
-Methotrexate blood levels may be checked to see how much leucovorin (also called folinic acid) should be given to help stop any damage to normal tissues.
+Methotrexate blood levels may be checked to see how much leucovorin (also called folinic acid) should be given to help limit any damage to normal tissues.

-Some chemo drugs may affect your (child’s) ability to have children later in life.
+Some chemo drugs can affect your (child’s) ability to have children later in life.
 Talk to your (or your child’s) cancer care team about the risks of infertility with treatment, and ask if there are options for preserving fertility, such as sperm banking.

-For more information on the possible late or long-term side effects of chemo, including infertility and second cancers, see the section, “Long-term effects of cancer treatment for osteosarcoma.”
+For more information on the possible late or long-term side effects of chemo, including infertility and second cancers, see the section “Long-term effects of cancer treatment for osteosarcoma.”